datacomplm/DCLM/README.md

 Already, DCLM has enabled the creation of several high quality datasets that perform well across scales and outperform all open datasets.
 ![Accuracy vs compute tradeoff](assets/acc_vs_flops-1.png)
 <p align="center">
-  <em><b>Developing datasets for better models that are cheaper to train.</b> Using DataComp-LM, we develop a high-quality dataset, DCLM- BASELINE, which we use to train models with strong compute to performance tradeoffs.
-We compare on both (left) a C ORE set of tasks and on (right) MMLU 5-shot.
-Specifically DCLM- BASELINE (orange) shows favorable performance relative to both close-source models (crosses) and other open-source datasets and models (circles).</em>
+  <em><b>Developing datasets for better models that are cheaper to train.</b> Using DataComp-LM, we develop a high-quality dataset, DCLM-BASELINE, which we use to train models with strong compute performance tradeoffs.
+We compare on both a Core set of tasks (left) and on MMLU 5-shot (right).
+DCLM-BASELINE (orange) shows favorable performance relative to both close-source models (crosses) and other open-source datasets and models (circles).</em>
 </p>

 **Submission workflow**:
-* **(A)** A participant chooses a scale, where larger scales reflect more target training tokens and/or model parameters. _Imo it is unclear why there is a 1x behind 1B but a 2x behind 7B_
+* **(A)** A participant chooses a scale, where larger scales reflect more target training tokens and/or model parameters.
+The smallest scale is 400m-1x, a 400m parameter model trained compute optimally (1x), and the largest scale is 7B-2x, a 7B parameter model trained with twice the tokens required for compute optimallity.

 * **(B)** A participant filters a pool of data (filtering track) or mixes data of their own (bring your own data track) to create a dataset.

-* **(C)** Using the curated dataset, a participant trains a language model, with standardized training code and scale-specific hyperparameters, which is then **(D)** evaluated on 53 downstream tasks to judge dataset quality.
+* **(C)** Using the curated dataset, a participant trains a language model, with standardized training code and scale-specific hyperparameters, which is then

+* **(D)** evaluated on 53 downstream tasks to judge dataset quality.
 ![Workflow](assets/workflow_dclm.png)

 For more details, please refer to our [paper](https://placeholder-link-to-paper.com).

 ## Leaderboard

-The DCLM leaderboard showcases the performance of models trained on various scales and datasets.
+The DCLM [leaderboard](https://placeholder-link-to-leaderboard.com) showcases the performance of models trained on various scales and datasets.
 The leaderboard is updated regularly with the latest submissions from the community.

-To view the leaderboard.
+Below are comparisions of our model with others in the 7B regime.

 | Model          | Params | Tokens | Open dataset? | CORE | MMLU | EXTENDED |
 |----------------|--------|--------|---------------|------|------|----------|